Skip to content

 sudo ln -s /usr/local/etherlab/etc/init.d/ethercat /etc/init.d/ethercat

-• Create a new udev rule:
+1. Create udev rule:

 sudo gedit /etc/sysconfig/ethercat